 You can paint laminate flooring when it becomes old and dull.
-To refinish it, paint it with a gel stain or a latex paint for a smooth finish.
+To refinish it, paint it with a gel stain or latex paint for a smooth finish.
 A high-quality sander and a primer will also make a newly painted laminate floor look updated.
-You may need to sand-down the glossy finish just before priming the stain.
+You may need to sand down the glossy finish just before priming the stain.

 How to Paint Laminate Floors

-Sanding, staining, and painting are the easiest, affordable, and instant ways to refinish and shine your old-dull looking laminate floor.
-With proper preparation and right paint, you can paint your floor to give it a new and clean look again.
+Sanding, staining, and painting are the easiest, affordable, and instant ways to refinish and shine your old-dull-looking laminate floor.
+With proper preparation and the right paint, you can paint your floor to give it a new and clean look again.

 During preparation, sand until the finish is very dull before priming.
 It’s a pretty good idea to choose a small spot on your floor to test, before painting the entire floor.